Places to visit in the North York Moors

 Coast to Coast Cycling

-A challenging route from one side of England to the other.
+A challenging route from the Irish Sea to the North Sea.

 Location: Whitehaven / Whitby